Victor Robles Player Props: Nationals vs. Rays

 Rays Pitching Rankings (2022)

-- The Rays surrendered 172 total home runs last season (1.1 per game) to rank 15th in baseball.
+- Rays pitchers combined to surrender 172 total home runs at a rate of 1.1 per game (15th in baseball).

+- McClanahan (1-0) makes the start for the Rays, his second of the season.

+- His most recent time out was on Thursday against the Detroit Tigers, when the left-hander went six scoreless innings while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.